I'm Always Here

-"I'm Always Here" (also known as "I'll Be Ready") is a song by Jimi Jamison which is most recognized as the theme of the popular 1990s TV series Baywatch, used for seasons 2 through 10.
+"I'm Always Here" (also known as "I'll Be Ready") is a song by Jimi Jamison most recognized as the theme of seasons two through ten of the popular 1990s TV series Baywatch.

-Jamison is credited as the lyricist on this song along with Joe Henry, who co-wrote the Rascal Flatts hit "Skin" (not to be mistaken for the Joe Henry who wrote Madonna's "Don't Tell Me").
+Jamison is credited as the lyricist on this song, along with Joe Henry who co-wrote the Rascal Flatts hit "Skin" (not to be mistaken for the Joe Henry who wrote Madonna's "Don't Tell Me").
 The music is credited to Cory Lerios and John D'Andrea.

 Songfacts website wrote that the line "I won't let you out of my sight," while appropriate song for a TV series about lifeguards, could be related to a commitment to a girl, telling her that the singer will always be there for her.
 However, Jamison himself wrote in his original handwritten song notes that there was another meaning.